Fat Lad At The Back (FLAB) launch their 2017 catalogue showcasing their latest designs.

 AES (Advanced Electrical Services), established since 1985, have built up quite a reputation for their expertise and innovation in the field of electrical contracting, with a large and varied client base.

 Being industry leaders, their already established logo, website and marketing material was a little dated and didn’t really reflect their expertise, professionalism and company ethos.
 They were looking to attract new contracts and increase their client base, so wanted a logo refresh, new branding and all new marketing strategy.

 Their logo was already widely recognisable, so we gave it a modern feel with a slight re-style.
 We designed and built a new website incorporating their new logo and a fresh contemporary look, which has been applied across all their marketing material.
-Part of their new marketing strategies is their newsletter ‘Wired’, which is designed, printed and mailed out to new and existing customers on a bi-monthly basis.
+Part of their new marketing strategies is their newsletter ‘Wired’, which is designed, printed by the best printing services (look here to get the details) and mailed out to new and existing customers on a bi-monthly basis.
 Their new marketing campaign and strategies have seen their workload increase and their client base grow.